RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 **How these are recorded on Blackboard:** The Blackboard gradebook contains one column for each of the 20 Content Skill Standards.
 If you have *no* successful demonstrations of skill on a Content Skill Standard yet, that standard will show *No DOS yet* (where DOS = Demonstration Of Skill).
 If you have *one* successful demonstration, it will say *One DOS*.
 Once you have given two successful demonstrations of skill on a Content Skill Standard, in Blackboard it will say *CSS met* (where CSS = Content Skill Standard) and **you do not need to give any more demonstrations of skill on that standard for the rest of the course**.
 Blackboard entries are updated after every quiz or other demonstration of skill.

+**Final exam:** There is no final exam for this course.
+During your section's final exam period (see the Calendar), there will be a Content Skill Standard quiz available with all 20 standards represented, in case you need one last attempt on these.

 ### Proof and Application problems, and the Proof and Applications Badges